reltrans/reltransDocs/source/index.rst

 Welcome to the Reltrans documentation!

 Reltrans is a publicly available, semi-analytical model for X-ray reverberation mapping of accreting black holes in both AGN and X-ray binaries.
 It can be used to compute both time-averaged spectra and energy-dependent, Fourier domain cross spectra.
 In order to perform relativistic ray-tracing, Reltrans assumes the lamp-post model for the coronal geoemtry, with some potential tweaks depending on the model flavour.
 For example, it is possible to include a second lamp-post self consistently, or to modify the angular dependence of the source emissivity.
-More information on the model flavours can be found here: WiP link.

 Features
 --------